mvolkmann/blog/src/swift-ui.md

 1. Demonstrate apps on the iPhone.
 1. When finished, quit QuickTime Player without saving the recorded movie and eject the iPhone from Finder.

+## Questions

+- Why do `Picker` views appear to be disabled unless they are wrapped in a `NavigationView` and a `Form`?

+- How can I change the default device used by new projects?
+  It defaults to "iPod touch (7th generation)".

+- With over 3000 icons in SF Symbols, how can there be none related to sports or pets?
+  Perhaps Apple feels that emojis should be used for these.

+- Adoption of Swift and SwiftUI would be much higher if there was a way to generate an Android app from a Swift app.

+- Why do SwiftUI `ViewBuilders` support `if` and `switch` statements, but not `for` loops?
+We have to use the `ForEach` view instead.

+- I miss the CSS ability to define styling across all of my views.